DataDog/puppet-datadog-agent/README.md

 processor on your Puppet master, and enable reporting for your clients.
 The clients will send a run report after each check-in back to the master.

-Please specify what clients/hosts you'd like to submit puppet run reports for by setting the puppet_run_reports option to true in the node configuration manifest.
+Make sure you enable the `puppet_run_reports` option to true in the node configuration manifest for your master.

 ```ruby
 class { "datadog-agent":